DII men's basketball undefeated tracker: What's left in Northwest Missouri State's quest for the perfect season | NCAA.com

 The DII men's basketball championship:

 The Bearcats enter the NCAA DII tournament as the top seed in the Central Region.
-They play the same No. 8-seeded Minnesota State team that upset them last year.
-There are just six games remaining that stand between Northwest Missouri State and the perfect season.
+They avenged their loss to the same No. 8-seeded Minnesota State team that upset them last year.
+There are just four games remaining that stand between Northwest Missouri State and the perfect season.

 TOURNEY PREP: Let's take a region-by-region look at teams to watch